 The SNV-12’s Site Voter Modules (SVMs) use a spectral approach to continuously monitor the audio signals from each receiver site, using proprietary speech detection and measurement algorithms.
 These algorithms continuously calculate a 31 discrete step Signal Quality Number for each voting receiver.
 The SNV-12 monitors all SVMs and votes the site with the best Signal Quality Number.
 This thorough voting process ensures the best site is voted even if the received signal is transmitted by a vehicle currently moving behind buildings or between remote voting receiver sites.

-The PTG-10 pilot tone generator is available for use with receivers that lack pilot tone capability.
+The PTG-10 pilot tone generator is available for use with receivers that lack idle tone capability.